-Learn how to draw a 3d cylinder (tube) with shading in this quick and easy video tutorial.
-This is a beginning pencil drawing lesson to help you understand the basic cylinder shape and how to shade it in.
+Learn how to draw a cylinder in pencil in this quick and easy video tutorial.
+This simple online art lesson will help you understand the basics of drawing a cylinder shape and how to shade it.

-If you want to learn how to draw, creating basic shapes is a great place to begin.
-Watch this online class with step-by-step instructions about the easiest way to draw a cylinder.
+Creating basic shapes is a great place to begin if you want to learn how to draw.
+Follow these step-by-step instructions about the easiest way to sketch a 3d cylinder.

 Jump to:

-While it might seem "too simple” learning how to draw basic shapes such as cylinders is fundamental to learning how to draw and paint more complex subjects.
-Start with a cylinder and work your way up to still life, landscape and even figures.
+While it might seem ‘too simple” learning how to draw basic shapes such as cylinders is fundamental to learning how to draw and paint more complex subjects.
+Start with a cylinder and work up to still lives, landscapes, and figures.

-Learning how to draw a 3d cylinder (tube) with shading can easily translate into many other drawing skills and techniques.
-Drawing a cylinder is a basic building block that can help you create other things such as trees, arms, legs torsos, furniture and much more.
+You might also think of a cylinder as a tube shape, that translates into many other drawing skills and techniques.
+Drawing a cylinder is a basic building block that can help you draw trees, arms, legs torsos, furniture, and more.

 Materials

-The materials needed for this lesson are very simple, you probably have them on hand already:
+The materials needed for this lesson are simple, you probably have them on hand already:

 - Pencil